Kometa-Team/Kometa/docs/metadata/dynamic.md

       - Horror
 ```

-* Using the `keys` attribute to change the formatting of "France" to "French" so that a collection can be named "French Cinema" instead of simply "France"
+* Using the `pre_format_override` attribute to change the formatting of "France" to "French" so that a collection can be named "French Cinema" instead of simply "France"
   * This particular example also uses the `title_format` attribute to manipulate the naming convention of the collections.

 ```yaml